-The growing need for contactless delivery in 2020
+The growing need for contactless delivery

-But contact-free technology is not just for food delivery services — other industries are exploring ways to reduce contact points with individuals, such as hotels, apartment complexes, and even retirement centers.
+But contact-free technology is not just for takeout and food delivery services — other industries are exploring ways to reduce contact points with individuals, such as hotels, apartment complexes, and even retirement centers.
 For example, UPS and CVS recently teamed up to deliver prescriptions via drones to a retirement community in Florida.

-The need for contactless delivery has offered a unique opportunity to further invest in delivery robotics.
+The need for contactless options has offered a unique opportunity to further invest in delivery robotics.
 Neolix Technologies recently announced it has raised over $28.7 million to produce self-driving vehicles for driverless delivery.
 Investments in contactless delivery technology will continue to improve the delivery experience, even years after the contact-free movement and ecommerce boom from COVID-19.

 How does contactless delivery work?